-Answer: grinding.angle grinder combined with a diamond edge grinding wheel.
-For about the cost of a floor grinder rental (below), you get to keep the tool in the end.
+We don’t rent the big boys’ floor grinders.
+The right stone head is never in stock.
+We prefer our angle grinder combined with a diamond edge grinding wheel.
+For about the cost of a floor grinder rental (links below), you get to keep the tool in the end.

 Go slow at first (test in spots) until you get the even motion: just take off only the concrete that you must, and try not to leave gouges.
 You want to remove about 1/32 or 1/16 inch so use a light touch.
 (The big machine does this so much better, so there is a vote for renting).